mpnally/Terrifically-Simple-JSON/README.md

 2. The `name` of a name/value pair must refer to a property or relationship in the state of the corresponding entity.
 3. The `value` of a name/value pair must be the value of the entity property referenced by the name.

-Terrifically Simple JSON also defines a special property, `_id`, that allows you to declare which data model entity a particular JSON object corresponds to.
+Terrifically Simple JSON also defines a special property, `_self`, that allows you to declare which data model entity a particular JSON object corresponds to.

-The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_id` property to express constraint #1 explicitly.
+The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_self` property to express constraint #1 explicitly.

-The 3 constraints seem to imply that the media type is "just JSON", rather than a new data format built on top of it, but the use of `_id` implies a new media type, however minimal.
+The 3 constraints seem to imply that the media type is "just JSON", rather than a new data format built on top of it, but the use of `_self` implies a new media type, however minimal.
 Registration is pending for `application/vnd.terrifically-simple+json`.

-There is a slight generalization of the `_id` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
+There is a slight generalization of the `_self` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_ref` and `_refNotation` properties.
 Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.